benf86/TMXCleaner/README.md

 java -jar TmxCleaner [path to tm file]; e.g.: java -jar TmxCleaner.jar c:\random_file.tmx

+So far, it works with XML TM files by
+MemoQ
+SDL TagEditor
+SDL Trados Studio 2011

 TMXCleaner by Rolando Benjamin Vaz Ferreira is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 Permissions beyond the scope of this license may be available at http://www.ferreira.si.